 2 - recent crimes in your country

-Then give students about 10 minutes to brainstorm answers - 5 answers for the first question, 4 for the second and so on.
+Then give students 5-10 minutes to brainstorm answers - five answers for the first question, four for the second and so on.
 Feedback can be surprisingly lengthy, so make sure you've got plenty of time.